 San Antonio’s startup scene is maturing.
 Local founders are raising more money than ever before, while venture capitalists are paying more attention to our ecosystem, looking for lucrative companies to invest in.

 We still have work to do, but take this as a vote for guarded optimism about the state of San Antonio startups.
 Since we started this list in 2019, our annual compilations (also see our lists from 2020 and 2021) have highlighted startups that are still in the game and growing steadily.
 Companies on these lists such as FloatMe, Plus One Robotics, and Grain4Grain are scaling operations, hiring talent, and scoring investment dollars.

-Despite its lack of relative density, San Antonio’s startup ecosystem shows signs of innovation across many different fields.
-You’ll find on the 2021 list more than the expected biomedical, Software-as-a-Service (SaaS), and cybersecurity companies from years past.
+Our startup ecosystem reflects innovation across many different fields.
+You’ll find on the 2022 list more than the expected biomedical, Software-as-a-Service (SaaS), and cybersecurity companies from years past.

-We don’t repeat company mentions from year to year, so you’re getting a look at an unranked alphabetical list of startups to watch for growth and potential for impact at scale.
-These new companies are leveraging innovation with promising early-stage traction and market-product fit to show for their efforts.
+We do not repeat company mentions from year to year, so you’re getting a look at an unranked alphabetical list of startups to watch for growth and potential for impact at scale.
+These early-stage companies are leveraging innovation with promising early-stage traction and market-product fit to show for their efforts.

 These startups are:

 - Privately-owned companies

 - Have revenue potential (if they are pre-revenue)

 - Generate $5 million or less in revenue